 - A simply google search will yield you many different options

-- For example: If you wanted to find the nutritional information for a red delicious apple, you would simply search "nutritional information for red delicious apple."
+For example: If you wanted to find the nutritional information for a red delicious apple, you would simply search “USDA Red Delicious Apple.”

 - You will get options like: